On Single-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: Preliminaries

-The following lemma presents an upper and lower bound on the logarithm of the regularized lower incomplete gamma function, which we shall use throughout this paper. \begin{lemma} The logarithm of the regularized lower incomplete gamma function can be bounded as
+for $\mathbf{y}\in\mathbb{C}^\T$.
+Observe that the expression of $\text{q}_{\mathbf{Y}}^{(\text{U})}$ contains a regularized lower incomplete gamma function.
+The following lemma presents an upper and lower bound on the logarithm of this function, which we shall use throughout the paper. \begin{lemma} The logarithm of the regularized lower incomplete gamma function $\tilde{\gamma}(\T-1,x)$, $x>0$ can be bounded as

 \end{lemma} \begin{IEEEproof} See Appendix~\ref{app:inc_gamma}. \end{IEEEproof}